-- preds¶ (Tensor) predictions from model (logits or probabilities) - target¶ (Tensor) Ground truth labels - num_classes (Optional[int]) integer with number of classes.
-Not nessesary to provide for binary problems. - pos_label (Optional[int]) integer determining the positive class.
+- preds ¶ (Tensor) predictions from model (logits or probabilities) - target¶ (Tensor) Ground truth labels - num_classes # (Optional[int]) integer with number of classes for multi-label and multiclass problems.
+Should be set to None for binary problems

+- pos_label \(\(\text{Optional[int]} \) integer determining the positive class.
 Default is None which for binary problem is translate to 1.
 For multiclass problems this argument should not be set as we iteratively change it in the range [0,num_classes-1] - average¶ (Optional[str]) - - 'micro' computes metric globally.
-Only works for multilabel problems - 'macro' computes metric for each class and uniformly averages them - 'weighted' computes metric for each class and does a weighted-average, where each class is weighted by their support (accounts for class imbalance)

-- None computes and returns the metric per class - max_fpr(Optional[float]) If not None, calculates standardized partial AUC over the range [0, max_fpr].
-Should be a float between 0 and 1. - sample_weights @ (Optional[Sequence]) sample weights for each data point
+Only works for multilabel problems - 'macro' computes metric for each class and uniformly averages them - 'weighted' computes metric for each class and does a weighted-average, where each class is weighted by their support (accounts for class imbalance) - None computes and returns the metric per class - max_fpr¶ (Optional[float]) If not None, calculates standardized partial AUC over the range [0, max_fpr].
+Should be a float between 0 and 1. - sample_weights {{ (Optional[Sequence])} sample weights for each data point average precision [func]